glreno/rvkybard/README.md

 Note that my goal here is to play Star Raiders, not Quake.
 This is not a high-response-speed gamer keyboard.
 It is a replacement for a membrane keyboard on an early 80s microcomputer.
 And the tactile feedback is just as good as a ZX81.

-# Requirements
+# Setup

-- A Raspberry Pi Zero W
-    - It must have Wifi, so a plain Zero with a USB Wifi adapter would probably work
-    - It must work as a USB OTG gadget, so it must be a Zero
-- A blank MicroSD card
-    - 4GB is more than enough
-- A computer that can flash the SD card
-- A USB cable

-Setup instructions are on the wiki: https://github.com/glreno/rvkybard/wiki/Step-by-Step-Installation---Raspberry-Pi-Zero-W
+System requirements and setup instructions are on the wiki: https://github.com/glreno/rvkybard/wiki/Step-by-Step-Installation---Raspberry-Pi-Zero-W

 # What about something other than a Raspberry Pi?